shivatinker/shivatinker.github.io/_posts/2025-08-06-emoji-picker.md

 }
 ```

 But `UIKeyboardType` is applicable only to text inputs!
-Certainly, emoji picker is not a full text input by any means.
+Certainly, an emoji picker is not a full text input by any means.
 I noticed `UIKeyInput` protocol to create simple text input components, so I gave it a try with the new shiny `UIKeyboardType`:
 ```swift
 final class EmojiPickerUIView: UIView, UIKeyInput {
     var hasText: Bool = true